zhqu1148980644/TMP/leetcode/711-Number-of-Distinct-Islands-II.md

 - A unique shape contains 8 transformation: 4 by `rotation` and 4 by `reversion(mirror)`.
 - We `normalize` all coordinates within an island relative to the `left-top` point. ie: for a transformation: we just sort all points by their corrdinates and compute their relative coordinates with respect to the left-top one.
     - The choice of the base line point is not unique, other points could works too as long as all islands are normalized by the same rule.
+- Then, we choose the minimum normalized shape as the unique key of each unique shape.

 1. ##### dfs